sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### Vulnerabilities Property

-Vulnerabilities have value type array with 1 or more objects representing vulnerabilities and providing 1 or more properties.
+Vulnerabilities represents a list of all relevant vulnerability information items.
+Value type is array with 1 or more objects representing vulnerabilities and providing 1 or more properties.

     "vulnerabilities": {
       "items": {